squeletec/fluent-api-generator/README.md

 ## Release notes

+### Version 2.6 (released on 29th November 2018)
+- Upgrade of dependency on `@End` metod check.

+### Version 2.5 (released on 29th November 2018)
+- Introduced simple model of annotations present on any element
+- Implemented scanner of additional named elements for use in templates using custom annotations annotated with `@Parameter`

+### Version 2.4 (released on 28th November 2018)
+- Introduced Fluent config generator
+- Fixed issue in annotation scanner if no default value exists for annotation's property.

+### Version 2.3 (released on 25th November 2018)
+- ParameterScanner to support generics properly.

 ### Version 2.2 (released on 20th November 2018)
 - Introduced generator of fluent validators
 - Generators of various builders separated to specific module.
 Not any-more part of annotations.